 Research has told us why visitors say they abandon.
 For example, Forrester Research asked almost 3,000 people why they abandon, and the top five reasons can be grouped into price and timing objections.
 But there is another way of looking at the reasons behind abandonment: not what they say, but what they do.

-In New York, I’ll be presenting the results of the most extensive study ever conducted into the behavior of website visitors when they abandon their shopping carts.
 We analyzed the behavior of more than 600,000 people and a quarter of a million online transactions to understand what people actually do when they buy, and in particular, their behavior when they abandon.

 Surprising truths emerged…